 Meeting minutes are a written record of the conversation and decisions that are made over the course of a meeting.
 These are applicable to any kind of group within a company, including boards of directors, leadership teams and investors.

-At Fellow, we recommend writing meeting notes for any meeting that requires an official record.
-This written record can then be used to either inform team members who weren’t able to attend what happened or to keep track of decisions and action items that can be revisited.
+At Fellow, we recommend writing meeting minutes for any meeting that requires an official record.
+This written record or transcript can then be used to either inform team members who weren’t able to attend about what happened, or to keep track of decisions and action items that can be revisited.
 Minutes from previous meetings can therefore be used in order to make future organizational decisions.

 Some organizations that are usually required to record meeting minutes include non-profits, government entities, schools, public companies, and trade unions.

 Learn how Fellow can help you better manage meeting minutes

 One interesting fact about meeting minutes is that the term “minutes” has nothing to do with time.
 In fact, it comes from the Latin term “minutia” (which means trifles or details).
 According to some sources, the term “meeting minutes” first appeared in the 18th century, directly from the Latin “minuta scriptura,” meaning “small notes.”

 In other words, meeting minutes are the details (or short summary) of what happened during a meeting.